ZenWave360/karate-ide/README.md

 This is not the official vscode extension.
 Here you can find the original [Karate Runner](https://github.com/kirksl/karate-runner/)

-This project started from original [Karate Runner](https://github.com/kirksl/karate-runner/).
-Lot of functionality has been added, configuration was refactored and big portions of code rewritten from scratch.

-It works out of the box with different ways to execute karate: using [jbang](https://www.jbang.dev/), karate.jar standalone, maven or any custom classpath.

-It features **code generation** from openapi definitions for both **tests** and **mocks** (server side features), running your tests and starting your mocks from a menu, **tree-like http log viewer** like you would expect in Postman or chrome-dev-tools, copy http request logs as cURL, smart paste of cURL commands as test Scenarios, code navigation between local and classpath files (it honors your [classpath setting](#karate-classpath)) with _control-click_, _karate.env_ switcher, focus on tests by name and @tag, **autocompletion** of classpath features and feature tags...
+It features:
+- **code generation** from openapi definitions for both **tests** and **mocks** (server side features),
+- running your tests and starting your mocks from a menu,
+- **tree-like http log viewer** like you would expect in Postman or chrome-dev-tools,
+- visualize logs belonging to individual features/scenarios as *OutputChannel*s,
+- copy http request logs as cURL and smart paste of cURL commands as test Scenarios,
+- code navigation between local and classpath files (it honors your [classpath setting](#karate-classpath)) with _control-click_,
+- switch _karate.env_ from the UI,
+- focus on tests by name and @tag, **autocompletion** of classpath features and feature tags...
+- colorize logs with extensions like [Output Colorizer](https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer)

 This VS Code extension is only compatible with Karate 1.0.0+ while [Karate Runner](https://github.com/kirksl/karate-runner/) remains compatible with all versions of Karate.

+We can configure vscode [classpath setting](#karate-classpath) for you using **"Configure Karate-IDE karate classpath"** command from Command Palette (View > Command Palette or Ctrl+Shift+P) so you don't need to ;-)

 <!-- TOC -->